Preventive war: Twelve-Day War

+Iran War

+On February 28, 2026, the United States and Israel launched surprise attacks against Iran, triggering the 2026 Iran war.
+The strikes targeted several military and government sites and assassinated several senior Iranian officials including Supreme Leader Ali Khamenei.
+The United States and Israel framed the strikes as a preemptive war of self-defense.
+The Trump administration presented various rationales for the war, including warding off an imminent Iranian threat, pre-empting Iranian retaliation against U.S. bases and assets after an expected Israeli attack on Iran, to prevent Iran from obtaining a nuclear weapon, and to achieve regime change by bringing the Iranian opposition to power.
+U.S. President Donald Trump said that the strikes aimed to "prevent this very wicked, radical dictatorship from threatening America and our core national security interests."

 Case for preventive nuclear war

-Since 1945, World War III between the US and the USSR was perceived by many as inevitable and imminent.
+Since 1945, World War III between the United States and the Soviet Union was perceived by many as inevitable and imminent.
 Many high officials in the US military sector and some renowned luminaries in non-military fields advocated preventive war.
 According to their rationale, total war is inevitable, and it was senseless to permit the Russians to develop a nuclear parity with the United States.
 Hence the sooner the preventive war come the better, because the first strike is almost surely decisive and less devastating.